Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Norm estimates

 We will be interested in the operators $T_{s} \colon L^2(\L,\proba_o)\to L^2(\P,\proba_o)$ defined by

 In view of Lemma~\ref{lem:NumberEquilateral}, for $s \geq 1$ and every $p \in \P$,

 the explicit formula for $s \ge 1$ is

-We will see that they are averaged version, over all possible pairs $a=(p^0,\ell^0)$, of the operators in \eqref{eq:Tas}.
+We will see that they are obtained as some average, over all possible pairs $a=(p^0,\ell^0)$, of the operators in \eqref{eq:Tas}.
 So we will derive norm estimates on the $T_s$ from those on the $M_s^a$ from the last paragraph by averaging over $a$.

 Concretely let $\Pi$ be the set of incident point-line pairs $a = (p,\ell)$ in $\lk(o)$.
 Let $N = (q^2+q+1)(q+1)$ be the cardinal of $\Pi$.
 Recall that for $a\in \Pi$, $(\P^{a}_o,\L^{a}_o)$ is well-defined since the biaffine structure depends only on level $1$.
 Let $\hat{\L}$ be the disjoint union of the $\L^{a}$ (for $a\in \Pi$) equipped with the probability measure $\mu$ that is $1/N$ times the sum of the measures $\mu^{a}$.
 Thus